Scaling Up and Scaling Out in Azure

-For a long time, the concept of hosting an application was constricted to server racks inside the same building as the company developing the web application.
-Scaling an application that is hosted in an internal environment has several challenges ranging from equipment costs, to physical space in a server room, to man hours to replicate everything needed for the application.
-Azure has made this process very simple!
-To start we should go over a few reasons why it would be necessary to scale your cloud-hosted application.
+For a long time, hosting an application was constricted to server racks inside the same building as the company developing the web application.
+Scaling an application that is hosted in an internal environment has several challenges, ranging from equipment costs to physical space in a server room to the hours needed to replicate everything needed for the application.

 Why Scale Your Application?

-Over time your application may experience performance issues.
-This can be caused by high traffic volume, memory consumption, or taxing the CPU from complex logic.
-When this happens the first reaction is often to throw more resources at the problem.
-Azure offers the ability to “Scale Up” and “Scale Out” on a wide variety of assets in their suite of products.
-This will allow you a quick, simple way to add more performance to your application or split that high traffic volume with ease.
+Over time, your application may experience performance issues.
+This can be caused by high traffic volume, memory consumption, or complex logic taxing the CPU.
+When this happens, the first reaction is often to throw more resources at the problem.
+Azure offers the ability to scale up and scale out on a wide variety of assets in their suite of products.
+This provides a quick, simple way to add more performance to your application or split that high traffic volume with ease.

 Once you have your first production outage you start thinking of user experience and uptime.
 This is a very good reason to have an application that can quickly and easily scale.
 You want to make sure that your user base can access your application at any time.
-Having multiple instances up and running allow for an issue to occur and your application still remain accessible.
+Having multiple instances up and running allows for an issue to occur and your application still remains accessible.

 Now that the ‘Why’ is out of the way, the next question should be ‘When’.
 Depending on your philosophy for deployment, this question will come up in the beginning of your development lifecycle or potentially the first time you hit a major issue that needs immediate attention.

-In my experience, both options are powerful tools in your arsenal and neither take very long to accomplish.
+Both options are powerful tools in your arsenal, and neither take very long to accomplish.
 The act of configuring Azure for either is a few clicks and the processing time for Azure is a few minutes max.

-In this section we are going to walk through how easy it is to scale your application.
-Azure readily has several assets that can quickly and easily scale with a few clicks of a mouse.
-For this post we focus on Azure App Service and Azure SQL Database.
-They both have the concept of “Scale Up”, but App Service has the added feature called “Scale Out”.
+In this section, we are going to walk through how easy it is to scale your application.
+Azure has several assets that can help you quickly and easily scale your application with a few clicks of a mouse.
+Here we use Azure App Service and Azure SQL Database.
+They both have the concept of “Scale Up,” but App Service has the added feature called “Scale Out.”

-Scaling Up is the classic answer to a technology problem which is to throw more resources at the situation until it resolves itself.
-All Azure assets have several different pricing tiers that can provide different levels of resources depending on your needs.
+Scaling Up is the classic answer to a technology problem, which is to throw more resources at the situation until it resolves itself.
+All Azure assets have different pricing tiers that can provide various levels of resources depending on your needs.
 Below is a screenshot of what you will see when you are working to scale an Azure SQL Database:

-As you can see there are many options to choose from when making your decision.
+As you can see, there are several options to choose from when making your decision.
 Azure SQL Databases have 3 tiers of performance: Basic, Standard, and Premium.
-Each tier can allow the database to have a maximum number of resources available.
-To scale this type of resource you simply pick the category that fits your needs, adjust the slider to add/remove resources, and click Apply.
+Each tier allows the database to have a maximum number of resources available.
+To scale this type of resource, you simply pick the category that fits your needs, adjust the sliding scale to add/remove resources, and click Apply.

-When it comes to Azure App Service the process is a more direct.
+When it comes to Azure App Service, the scaling process is more direct.
 When you select the “Scale Up” option located in the navigation you will be taken to a slightly different screen layout.
-You still have 3 tiers to choose from but this time you have set options to pick instead of sliders.
+You still have 3 tiers to choose from, but this time you have set options to pick instead of sliders.
 As you can see in the screen shot below, this blade also shows you the currently selected resource package.
 To change your currently selected package, all you need to do is select a new version and click Apply.

-Scale out is a special option available to Azure App Service.
-This feature allows you to create one, or multiple, clones of your existing application to better balance traffic or resource load.
-Essentially it is like creating multiple App Service that all live behind a Load Balancer.
-The scale out feature is available in two methods both of which will help you accomplish your goal of allowing your application to be more performant for your users.
+Scaling out is a special option available to Azure App Service.
+This feature allows you to create one or multiple clones of your existing application to better balance traffic or resource load.
+Essentially, it’s like creating multiple App Services that all live behind a Load Balancer.
+The Scale Out feature is available in two methods, Manual Scale and Custom Autoscale.
+Both can help you accomplish your goal of allowing your application to be more performant for your users.

-Manual scale is just as it sounds.
-You are given a simple slider that will tell Azure how many active instances of your application you want available.
-Custom autoscale is where the magic really happens.
-You can define a wide range of requirements for your application to be scaled out for you.
-Azure has over 20 different options you can choose under “Metric Name” that will let you define upper limits for when your application should scale on its own!
+Manual Scale is just as it sounds: you’ll be given a simple slider that will tell Azure how many active instances of your application you want available.
+But Custom Autoscale is where the magic really happens.
+Here you can define a wide range of requirements for your application to be scaled out for you.
+Azure has over 20 different options you can choose that will let you define upper limits for when your application should scale on its own!